appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 [unresolved-questions]: #unresolved-questions

 **Problem #2**

-2.1.
-Should we remove the undocumented OAuth2 SSR workaround?

 2.2.
 Do we need to add a new endpoint to exchange the temporary token for a session token?
 Can we reuse the existing magic URL exchange endpoint?